apache/spark/docs/tutorial.rst

         default_args=args)

 Notice how the default arguments we defined in the previous step are passed to the operators constructor.
-This avoid from passing every argument for every constructor call.
-Also, notice that in the second call we override ``depends_on_past`` parameter with False.
+This is simpler than passing every argument for every constructor call.
+Also, notice that in the second call we override ``depends_on_past`` parameter with ``False``.

 The precendence rules for operator is:

 * Use the argument explicitely passed to the constructor
 * Look in te default_args dictonary, use the value from there if it exists
 * Use the operator's default, if any
-* If none of these are defined, we raise an exception
+* If none of these are defined, Airflow raises an exception

 Adding the tasks to the DAG
 ---------------------------
-At this moment, the tasks have been created but have no relationship with the DAG we created earlier.
+At this of the script, the tasks have been created but have no relationship with the DAG we created earlier.
 Here's how you add them:

 .. code:: python

     dag.add_task(t1)
     dag.add_task(t2)

-    # equivalent shortcut:
+    # this is equivalent to:
     # dag.add_tasks([t1, t2])

 Templating with Jinja
 ---------------------
-Airflow leverages
+Airflow leverages the power of
-`Jinja Templating <http://jinja.pocoo.org/docs/dev/>`_  and gives the pipeline author access to an array of builtin parameters and macros.
+`Jinja Templating <http://jinja.pocoo.org/docs/dev/>`_  and provides the pipeline author with a set of builtin parameters and macros.
 Airflow also provides hooks for the pipeline author to define their own parameters, macros and templates.

-The goal of this tutorial
-around templating is letting you know it exists, getting familiar with curly brackets, and point to the most common template variable: ``{{ ds }}``
+This tutorial barely scratches the surfaces of what you can do with templating in Airflow, but the goal of this section is to let you know this feature exists, get you familiar with double curly brackets, and point to the most common template variable: ``{{ ds }}``.

 .. code:: python